- American Physical Society Sites

 ARTICLE V – EXECUTIVE COMMITTEE

-- Composition.
-The Executive Committee shall consist of the Officers of the Topical Group and two Members-at-Large.
-Changed to reflect recent GHP practices.
+Composition.
+The Executive Committee shall consist of the Officers of the Topical Group, two Members-at-Large elected to staggered two-year terms, and one Student or Early Career Member-at-Large elected to serve a one-year term.

-- Executive Committee Meetings.
+Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
-Any member of the Executive Committee unable to attend a meeting may name a GHP member as a nonvoting alternate to represent him or her, subject to the approval of the Chair.
+Any members of the Executive Committee unable to attend a meeting may name a GHP member as a nonvoting alternate to represent them, subject to the approval of the Chair.
 The Chair of the Topical Group shall preside over the Executive Committee meetings.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI – OFFICERS

-- Duties of the Chair.
-The Chair has overall responsibility for the operation of the Topical Group and shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which his or her attendance is possible.
+Duties of the Chair.
+The Chair has overall responsibility for the operation of the Topical Group and shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which the Chair's attendance is possible.

-- Duties of the Chair-Elect.
-The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
+Duties of the Chair-Elect.
+The Chair-Elect shall act in place of the Chair if the latter is unable to perform said duties.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.

-- Duties of the Vice-Chair.
-The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
+Duties of the Vice-Chair.
+The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform said duties.
 The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.

-The Secretary-Treasurer shall keep the Council and CEO of the Society informed of the activities and needs of the Topical Group.
+The Secretary-Treasurer shall keep the Council and Society Corporate Secretary informed of the activities and needs of the Topical Group.

 The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Topical Group and, in consultation with the Chair shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Topical Group.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Topical Group.